Michael is an avid content writer and researcher on various topical subjects, including personal development and wellbeing.

-Once you have set your mind on organizing your time, a major enemy you will constantly have to deal comes in the form of distractions.
-They will come at you in all manner of shapes and you will need to prepare yourself on how to deal with them accordingly.
+Once you have set your mind on organizing your time, a major enemy you will constantly have to deal with will come in the form of distraction.

 10. Adopt the Right Study Method

-In order to study properly, you have to switch from passive mode to active mode.
-You need to be an active participant in the entire process of mental retention.
+In order to study properly, you will have to switch from passive mode to active mode.
+You need to be an active participant in the process of mental retention.

 How can this be achieved?